-Pending sample size feasibility for each specific outcome (see Section 9.5), comparative analyses will be conducted to compare the risks of those outcomes between the ABRYSVOexposed and ABRYSVO-unexposed pregnancies, adjusting for confounding factors.
+Pending sample size feasibility for each specific outcome (see Section 9.5), comparative analyses will be conducted to compare the risks of those outcomes between the ABRYSVO-exposed and ABRYSVO-unexposed pregnancies, adjusting for confounding factors.
 Potential residual confounding after propensity score matching will be addressed by covariate adjustment.

-Cox models will be used to calculate adjusted HRs and 95% CIs for pregnancy outcomes.
-For the primary outcomes of interest (preterm birth and pregnancy-associated hypertensive disorders), analyses will also be stratified by prior hypertensive disorder (preexisting/pregnancy-associated hypertension) status.
+Cox models will be used to calculate adjusted HRs and 95% CIs for pregnancy outcomes and maternal outcomes.
+For the primary outcomes of interest (preterm birth and pregnancy-associated hypertensive disorders), analyses will also be stratified by prior hypertensive disorder (preexisting/ pregnancy-associated hypertension) status.